-The basic problem with all statistical methods is that they do not involve economic prior and depend on arbitrary assumptions in order to perform decomposition into trend and cyclical components.
-For example, in the case of HP filter trend unemployment is identified as a weighted moving average of actual unemployment, while in a Kalman Filter it is assumed to be a random walk.
-Another problem is connected with the fact that the indicators obtained are not well defined since all the information other then observed unemployment is ignored and leads to the trend estimates which are usually centered around actual time series.
-Another serious drawback is due to the difficulty to judge the degree of precision of the result in most cases.
+The basic problem with all statistical methods is that they do not involve economic priors and depend on arbitrary assumptions in order to perform decomposition into trend and cyclical components.
+For example, in the case of a HP filter, trend unemployment is identified as a weighted moving average of actual unemployment, while in a Kalman Filter it is assumed to be a random walk.
+Another inconvenience is due to the fact that the indicators obtained are not well defined since all the information other then observed unemployment is ignored and leads to the trend estimates which are usually centered around actual time series.
+Besides, another serious drawback is the difficulty to judge the degree of precision of the result in most cases.